kcaze/magical_vacation_translation/item_names/README.md

 called for each glyph in order and so we branch to our VWF routine here.

-*In the call to 0x080B62F4, r1 can be used to compute the tile index the game originally expects to draw the glyph to and r2 contains the glyph data.
-To compute the tile index from r1, do (r1 - 0x0203CF80)/2.
+*In the call to 0x080B62F4, r0 can be used to compute the tile index the game originally expects to draw the glyph to and r2 contains the glyph data.

 *In our VWF, we store 4 variables in RAM: the index of the tile to draw to (a halfword), the number of pixels remaining from the previous call to our vwf routine, the last glyph of the previous call to our